jmunixusers/presentations/Vim.md

 ### Getting started with Vim

-To start Vim without opening a specific file simply type `Vim` on the terminal.
+To start Vim without opening a specific file simply type `vim` on the terminal.
-To open a file, write `vim filename`, in the case of this file, one would type `Vim Vim.md`, like you likely already have.
+To open a file, write `vim filename`, in the case of this file, one would type `vim Vim.md`, like you likely already have.

 To quit Vim, simply hit `esc` a couple of times, then type `:q` and hit enter.
 Hitting escape ensures that you are not in insert mode.
 If this gives you an